-The healthcare app revolution can dramatically improve patients’ health or cause more problems than it solves.
-Smart hospitals, clinics, and physicians are flocking to mobile app development as a way to strengthen trust and build their value proposition relationships with increasingly tech-savvy patients.
+Technology trends in healthcare can dramatically improve patients’ wellbeing but, if implemented poorly, may cause more problems than they solve.
+Yet, smart hospitals, clinics, and physicians are already flocking to application development as a way to strengthen trust and build their value proposition with increasingly tech-savvy patients.

 At the base of the app revolution is improved patient health.
 Bells and whistles aside, real benefits are easily measured when smartphones enter the healthcare ecosystem.
 For instance: